argilo/gr-nrsc5/README.md

 ./send_alert.py 3 "Example alert" --same 51000
 ```

-To indicate that the station provides emergency alerts, set the "Emergency alerts" parameter to "On".
+To indicate that the station provides emergency alerts, set the "Emergency alerts" parameter of the SIS & SIG encoder to "On".

 The "clock" output of the Layer 1 encoder must be connected to the "clock" input of the SIS & SIG encoder.
 This connection is used to control latency.